-Made with fresh ingredients that grow under the sun, all I can think of are my vacations in Greece and Sicily when eating this lunch.
+Made with fresh ingredients that grow under the sun, I think of my vacations in Greece and Sicily every time I eat this lunch.

 These lunch box ideas are naturally vegan and can be made gluten-free by substituting the couscous for a gluten-free version or quinoa or brown rice.

 What’s in this lunch box